The Nest

 The first thing you should do when contemplating buying a townhouse is to check the Department of Buildings website.
 The DOB features records of construction permits, code, and zoning violations.

-Potential homebuyers should look for open permits or violations and court records.
-The buyer can find out if there are any existing liens or judgments and property tax rolls to see if there are any delinquencies.
+Potential homebuyers should check for open permits, violations, and court records.
+The buyer can check if there are any existing liens or judgments, as well as property tax records, to determine if there are any delinquent payments.
 If any of these things are true, you should have them resolved by the seller.

 DOB and certificate of occupancy (CO)

-It would help if you also turned to the DOB for the certificate of occupancy (CO).
-Every residential building in New York City requires one that outlines how a dwelling is used.
-The DOB is where you obtain a construction permit if you plan on remodeling or changing the house’s structure.
+It would also be helpful to refer to the DOB for the certificate of occupancy (CO).
+Every residential building in New York City is required to have a certificate that outlines how the dwelling is used.
+The DOB is where you obtain a construction permit if you plan to remodel or change the house’s structure.

 Keep in mind that you need a new CO if you make Renos.
-Also, your CO requires a change if you turn a multi-unit townhouse into a single-occupancy one.
+Additionally, your CO requires a change if you convert a multi-unit townhouse into a single-occupancy unit.
 Also, visit the DOB to determine which category your townhouse falls under.

-For example, it may look like you’re purchasing a multi-family house during closing or before getting mortgage approval.
+For example, it may appear that you’re purchasing a multi-family house during the closing process or before obtaining mortgage approval.
 But it may be, by law, a single-family house.

 Since the DOB keeps records of the legal use of a townhouse, you can discover which properties have been converted from single-family homes.
 That can cause problems when you secure a mortgage loan or insure the townhouse.